timwie/steward/CONTRIBUTING.md

     are that you started the game client before starting the server.
 In that case, the server will listen at port `5001` instead of `5000`, which is reserved by the game client.

-  - **During local play**: Your player ID is not static when you are running the server in the local network.
-    It seems your ID will change every time you disconnect from the server while it is still running.
-    Re-joining will crash the controller with `ERROR: duplicate key value violates unique constraint "player_login_key"`.
-    To fix this, restart the dedicated server to reset your ID.

 <br>